AviatrixSystems/Docs/HowTos/SAML_Integration_Azure_AD_IDP.rst

 Create an Azure AD SAML App for Aviatrix
 ########################################

-Before you start, pick a short name to be used for the SAML application name ``[SP Name]``.
+Before you start, pick a short name to be used for the SAML application name ``[Endpoint Name]``.
 In the notes below we will refer to this as **aviatrix_azuread**.
 But, it can be any string.

 We will use the string you select for the SAML application name to generate a URL for Azure AD to connect with Aviatrix.
 This URL is defined below as **SP_ACS_URL**.
 This URL should be constructed as: